HeyTomCat/ProgramLangs/langs/malx/spec.md

 ## File specifications/conventions
 It should bes saved as an .malx file.
 This can be made by creating (conventionally) an ASCII .txt file.
 After programming through some sort of text editor the file can be renamed to an .malx file.
-The transpiled byte code (see SPECIALTIES) is saved in an .alc ("assembly language compilation") file.
+The transpiled byte code (see SPECIALTIES) is saved in an .ALC ("assembly language compilation") file.
 ## Specifications for commands and bit management
 As MALX will mostly be transpiled (see SPECIALTIES) to an intermediate byte code ("assembly language compilation",
 or short ALC), it will need specifications for the usage of all the single bits.
 This specification is seen in this table,